 On May 3, 2020, we entered into a registration rights agreement with the Designated Stockholders relating to the shares of KLXE common stock to be issued as the merger consideration to such holders under the Merger Agreement, pursuant to which the Designated Stockholders will have certain shelf, demand registration and piggyback rights upon the terms and subject to the conditions set forth therein.
-The registration rights agreements also provides that we will pay certain expenses relating to such registrations and indemnify the registration rights holders against certain liabilities which may arise under the Securities Act.
+The registration rights agreement also provides that we will pay certain expenses relating to such registrations and indemnify the registration rights holders against certain liabilities which may arise under the Securities Act.

 On September 14, 2018, we entered into registration rights agreements with each of Amin J. Khoury and Thomas P. McCaffrey.
-Under the registration rights agreements, each of Messrs.
-Khoury and McCaffrey have demand registration and customary piggyback registration rights.
+Under the registration rights agreements, each of Amin J. Khoury and Messr.
+McCaffrey have demand registration and customary piggyback registration rights.
 The registration rights agreements also provide that we will pay certain expenses relating to such registrations and indemnify the registration rights holders against certain liabilities which may arise under the Securities Act.
-We may also file a resale/reoffer prospectus related to the sale of restricted stock held by each of Messrs.
-Khoury and McCaffrey.
+We may also file a resale/reoffer prospectus related to the sale of restricted stock held by each of Amin J Khoury and Mr. McCaffrey.